CrispyCB/docs-repository/Installing an IRC client on Ubuntu 16.04 (working).md

 This will install the Git version control system, where the HexChat source code is stored.

-Once Git is installed, run the following command to clone the HexChat source code onto your machine:
+Once Git is installed, clone the HexChat source code onto your machine.

     git clone https://github.com/hexchat/hexchat.git

 With the source code cloned onto your machine, it's time to get the build dependencies, after which we'll compile HexChat.

-To install all of the build dependencies for HexChat, run the following:
+To install all of the build dependencies for HexChat:

     sudo apt-install meson libcanberra-dev libdbus-glib-1-dev libglib2.0-dev libgtk2.0-dev libluajit-5.1-dev libnotify-dev libpci-dev libperl-dev libproxy-dev libssl-dev python3-dev

 With build dependencies installed, there's one more item we need to install before we can continue -- pip3, the Python 3 package manager.

-To install pip3, run the following command:
+To install pip3:

     sudo apt-get install python3-pip

 Installing pip3 allows us to update the meson install above.

-With both pip3 and meson installed, run the following:
+With both pip3 and meson installed, upgrade meson:

     pip3 install --upgrade meson